Coolifan/ECE564/HW5-Storage/README.md

 **Notes**

+\*The App is built with Xcode 10, and was tested on an iPhone 6/7/8 simulator

 \*It is assumed that 'team' input is only applicable to students.

 \*It is assumed that the professor section and TA section would not be deleted, so the functionality of swiping left to delete a cell within the professor's section or the TAs' section is disabled.